 If you live in Anchorage, hit the road!
 If you're flying in, grab a rental car and do the same.
 You're in for a treat.
 The 120-mile drive to Seward follows the historic route that opened the Alaska interior 70 years ago.
 Give yourself 2.5 hours.
 And if you need a snack, stop in at The Bake Shop in Girdwood.
 Make sure your tank is full!

 Today, you'll spend the day on the water!
 Grab coffee and a leisurely breakfast at the Roadhouse, then drive five minutes to Seward's charming harbor.
-Kenai Fjords Tours' Gray Whale Watch Tour departs at noon and you need to check in at 11 AM.
+Kenai Fjords Tours' National Park Tour departs at 11:30 AM and you need to check in at 10:30 AM.
 That gives you have some time to stroll the harbor.
 It's one of the top sailing destinations in the United States, plays host to a large array of commercial fishing fleet of all sizes and houses over 100 charters.

 When the captains calls you onboard, find a comfortable seat and keep your camera ready.
-Witness the annual migration of gray whales as they make their 5,000 mile journey from Baja, Mexico to Alaska for summer feeding.
-Watch for the Bear Glacier in the distance.
-Lunch is included!
-When the boat returns to dock, give yourself 30 minutes or so to wander around the harbor, pop into a boutique on 4th Avenue or grab a coffee at Nature's Nectars (1313 4th Ave).
+You’ll cruise past seals, whales and puffins as you explore coastal rainforests, tidewater glaciers and remote Alaskan islands.
+A late lunch is included!
+When the boat returns to dock, give yourself 30 minutes or so to wander around the harbor, pop into a boutique on 4th Avenue or grab a beverage at the Breeze Inn Restaurant and Lounge across the street from the Kenai Fjords Tours gift shop.

 After freshening up at the Windsong Lodge, head back into town for dinner.
 Ray's Waterfront (1316 4th Ave) has great seafood, including King Crab, overlooking the harbor.
 The Cookery (209 5th Ave), a humble spot specializing in amazingly-fresh oysters, has plenty of vegetarian options.